 Preet Banerjee says that part of the reason we get so fired up about gasoline prices is that they are so visible.

 Rob Carrick explains that it makes sense to shop around for car and house insurance rather than being too loyal.

 Canadian Capitalist says that insurance premiums are going up sharply again.

 Money Smarts breaks down the different types of financial advisors.

-Larry MacDonald looks at the battle between web sites with real content and sites that use good search engine optimization (SEO).
+Larry MacDonald (this web page has disappeared) looks at the battle between web sites with real content and sites that use good search engine optimization (SEO).
 I sure hope real content comes out ahead.

 Boomer & Echo have some great house selling tips.